MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 Two processes are taking place to apply extensions:

-   1. The custom Runtime Environment is built using the ``runtime-api`` build type.
+   1. The custom Runtime Environment is built using the ``build-runtime-api`` build type.
 It takes three components as input:

       - EDC Foundation Library API which contains the String class we want to extend,
       - a :ref:`Kernel API <kernel.api>` file definition in the ``src/main/resource`` folder which includes new methods,